ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/aws-greengrass-v2.md

 {{% /notice %}}

 Download the zip file with `curl`, extract the installer, and run it.

+This will install the AWS IoT Greengrass v2 software on your device, and and register the device with the Greengrass service.

 ```bash { target="ubuntu:latest" }
 curl "https://d2s8p88vqu9w66.cloudfront.net/releases/greengrass-nucleus-latest.zip" -o "greengrass-nucleus-latest.zip"